kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Why Embeddings Matter

-They allow models to measure similarity.
+They allow models to measure similarity
-They power search, clustering, summarization, and generation.
+They power search, clustering, summarization, and generation
 They turn text into data we can compute on

 > Embeddings are mathematical representations of meaning that enable semantic search and similarity comparison.
 They've become foundational to modern AI systems, powering everything from search to recommendations.